StarLightMinecraft/GlobalResourcePackManager/README.md

 A StarLight Minecraft Server project by HikariLan

-GlobalResourcePackManager allow you to control where to load what resource pack, full detail please see regions.json in the resources folder.
+GlobalResourcePackManager allow you to control where to load some resource pack,for the full detail please see regions.json in the `resources` folder.

 ## Environment